Disability Advocate Organizations Champion H.B. 1924 In Virginia To Eliminate 14(C) Subminimum Wage For People With Disabilities

 January 12, 2023

-The bill, introduced by Delegate Patrick Hope, would end the use of discriminatory pay practices, advancing economic empowerment and inclusion for people with disabilities
+The bill, introduced by Delegate Patrick Hope, would end the use of discriminatory pay practices for people with disabilities

 UPPER MARLBORO, Md., January 12, 2023 – In response to Delegate Patrick Hope’s introduction of H.B.
-1924 to eliminate 14(c) subminimum wage for people with disabilities in Virginia, local disability advocate organizations are championing the bill as a critical step in advancing economic inclusion and empowerment for people with disabilities.
+1924 to eliminate 14(c) subminimum wage for people with disabilities in Virginia, local disability advocate organizations are championing the bill as a critical step for people with disabilities.

 Under Section 14(c) of the Fair Labor Standards Act enacted in 1938, employers are legally permitted to pay employees impacted by a physical, developmental, cognitive, mental or age-related disability lower than the minimum wage.
 There have been steady declines in the number of organizations using a 14(c) certificate and in the number of people still paid under 14(c) for several years, nationwide and in Virginia.
 Recently, the Commonwealth was awarded a grant from the Rehabilitative Services Administration through the Disability Innovation Fund to transition hundreds of Virginians still being paid below the minimum wage into full, competitive employment.